-1) trade credits (trade credits provided through purchase of goods and services) and advances (advances received for current operation or future operations); and

-2) other (provisions for losses - loss provisions on impaired financial assets, dividends, settlement accounts and other liabilities).
+- 1) trade credits (trade credits provided through purchase of goods and services) and advances (advances received for current operation or future operations); and - 2) other (loan loss provisions and other loss provisions, dividends, settlement accounts and other liabilities).

+Loan loss provisions category recognizes loan impairments, while other loss provisions category recognizes impairments on other financial instruments.
 In accordance with the rules for compiling of the monetary balance sheets of the financial corporations, provisions for losses and accumulated depreciation are classified in the category Other accounts payable - other, even though this treatment contrasts with the national and international accounting standards, in which these categories do not appear as liabilities on the balance sheet, but rather are deducted from the outstanding amounts of the certain assets.